Need Help?

 Need professional advice for your consent to let with Ahli United Bank (UK) plc?
 There are various implications when it comes to letting out your property with an existing residential mortgage - you should seek professional assistance.

-Exciting times as my wife and I will move back to Perthin Month, possibly temporarily but it could be longer term.
-I have contacted Ahli United Bank for consent to let out the property (we have already found tenants).
-I have been with Ahli United Bank for 7 years and I am up to date with payments.
-Ahli United Bank say, that even if they give permission, that this will be limited for a single year.
-Do I then need to reapply?
+My partner and I are moving to Floridain Month, perhaps temporarily but potentially longer term.
+I have contacted Ahli United Bank for consent to let out our home in Ahli United Bank.
+I have had a mortgage with Ahli United Bank for three years and there have been no arrears.
+Ahli United Bank say, that even if they grant consent to let, that this will be limited consent for a period of twelve months.
+And then what?

 There are numerous potential tax and legal (from restrictions on title, lease prohibitions to planning issues) implications when letting out your property.
 You should always seek the advice of a solicitor and accountant before letting out your property.

-If your property is leasehold, the lease may prohibit you from letting or require that you obtain the consent of the freeholder.
-If such terms are not adhered to you may be in breach of the lease.
-This could trigger the freeholder commencing forfeiture proceedings.
+Should the tenure of your property be leasehold, the lease may prohibit you from letting or require that you to have a license to do so from the freeholder.
+If such conditions are not complied with you may be in violation of your covenants under the lease.
+This could potentially result in the freeholder commencing forfeiture proceedings.